IBM-Cloud/terraform-provider-ibm/website/docs/d/cm_catalog.html.markdown

 layout: "ibm"
 page_title: "IBM : ibm_cm_catalog"
 description: |-
-  Get information about cm_catalog
+  Get information about ibm_cm_catalog
-subcategory: "Catalog Management API"
+subcategory: "Catalog Management"
 ---

 # ibm_cm_catalog

-Provides a read-only data source for cm_catalog.
+Provides a read-only data source for ibm_cm_catalog.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage